 Weekly and monthly themes will be planned by the teachers.

-and during those times that the outdoor play area is considered unsafe.
-If outdoor play is suspended, the
+the teachers during heavy rain and times that the outdoor play area is considered unsafe.
+If outdoor play

-children will use the fellowship Hall upstairs for gross motor play.
+is suspended, the children will use the coat room for gross motor play.

 Eligibility for Pre-School

 the ASD guidelines for age group cut-offs.
 A child entering the three-year-old class must be three by September

 1st.
 A child entering the four-year-old class must be four by September 1st.

 The child must be toilet trained and self-sufficient in